What is "disability"?

 None of them are 100% correct.

-Watch this video featuring Stanford students talking about their experiences
+A video below features Stanford students talking about their experiences

 with disabilities on campus.